Criticism of democracy: Low voter turnout

 Voter turnout being lower than desired in some democracies has been attributed to several causes, including: reduced trust in democratic processes; lack of compulsory voting; political efficacy; wasted votes; political gridlock; and high barriers to entry for new political movements.
 Lower voter turnout for young adults contributes to gerontocracy.

 Politicians picking voters

 Gerrymandering in first-past-the-post voting has been criticized in some cases as politicians picking voters instead of voters picking politicians.

-Politicized naturalization can reshape the electorate of the country.
+Multiculturalism and identity politics can cause elections to behave like an ethnic or identity headcount, which incentivizes demographic engineering and politicized immigration and naturalization.

 Theocratic criticism

 In a theocracy, the supreme ruling authority is a deity, rather than the people.
 Theodemocracy combines authority by both deity and the people.

 The practice of orthodox Islam in the form of Salafism can clash with a democratic system.
 The core precept of Islam, that of "tawheed" (the "oneness of God"), can be interpreted by fundamentalist Salafis to mean, among other things, that democracy as a political system is incompatible with the purported notion that laws not handed down by God should not be recognized.

 Carl Schmitt contended that political representation in a liberal democracy was formulaic, and that the mystical nature and personalist ideal of the Catholic sovereign was essential.

 Some political leaders in Singapore and China, such as Lee Kuan Yew, have said that Confucianism provides a more "coherent ideological basis for a well-ordered Asian society than Western notions of individual liberty."
 Chinese Confucian Jiang Qing, who advocates for the political Confucianism of the Gyongyang School, contends that parliamentary democracy is constrained by legal formalism, vulgar populism, and moral relativism.